 C. Falsification: Making up fictitious information and presenting it as factual or altering records for the purpose of misrepresentation.

-Academic Dishonesty Discipline Appeal Process
+Academic Dishonesty Appeal Process

 C. A successful appeal of a faculty member's determination that a student has been academically dishonest does not automatically change the final grade in the course.
-To appeal the final grade in the course, the student must follow the procedures outlined in Administrative Procedure 4231 on grade changes.
+To appeal the final grade in a course, the student must follow the procedures outlined in Administrative Procedure 4231 on grade changes.

 (Source: MCCD Board Policy and Administrative Procedure 5505.
 All MiraCosta College board policies and administrative procedures are located on the Board of Trustees webpage.)